brisamh/brisamh/README.md

 - 👋 Hi, I’m @brisamh
 - 👀 I’m interested in ...
-Risk Management, Improving my Python and Hiking
+Risk Management, Improving my Python, and Hiking
 - 🌱 I’m currently learning ...
 Data Science at the University of Washington
 - 💞️ I’m looking to collaborate on ...
 Anything!
 I'm hungry to learn and seeking a mentor
 - 📫 How to reach me ... www.linkedin.com/in/brisamh